GeoscienceAustralia/nhi-tsed/README.md

 7. `convertStormCounts.py` - convert classified storms to counts of storm type at each station
 8. `joinStormRatesToStationDetails.py` - Join storm rate data to station details and store output in GeoJSON file
 9. `joinStormClassToMaxDailyData.py` - Join storm classification data to daily maximum gust data
-10. `joinDailyWeatherObservations.py`- Join the daily weather observations to the storm data
+10. `joinDailyWeatherObservations.py`- Join the daily weather observations to the storm data to produce the csv file that is imported into the geodatabase.

 ## Analysis
 1. `AnalyseClassifiedStorms.ipynb` - interactive notebook to compare this classification against the El Rafei _et al._[^5] gust classification